Wall St rises as Fed officials soothe inflation worries

 With the S&P 500 sitting just about 1% away from its record high, strategists expect the benchmark index to end the year only about 2.5% above its current level as concerns over increasing inflationary risks weigh, according to a Reuters poll.

+Trading volumes could dwindle heading into the Memorial Day long weekend, which could aggregate price moves.

-Cryptocurrency-related stocks including those in Riot Blockchain, Marathon Patent Group and Coinbase Global rose between 5.1% and 2.2% as bitcoin climbed back above $40,000 for the first time this week.
+Cryptocurrency-related stocks including those in Riot Blockchain and Marathon Patent Group rose 9.7% and 10.4% as bitcoin briefly climbed back above $40,000 for the first time this week.

+Amazon.com Inc said it is buying MGM, the fabled U.S. movie studio home to the James Bond franchise, for $8.45 billion, giving it a huge library of films and TV shows and ramping up competition with streaming rivals led by Netflix and Disney+.

+Drug retailers such as Walgreens, CVS Health and Rite Aid Corp shed 2% and 4% after a report Amazon.com Inc is considering the launch of physical pharmacies in the United States.

-Department store operator Nordstrom Inc dropped 9.5% in thin trading after reporting a bigger-than-expected quarterly loss, hurt by price markdowns.
+Department store operator Nordstrom Inc dropped 8% after reporting a bigger-than-expected quarterly loss, hurt by price markdowns.

-Apparel retailer Urban Outfitters jumped 13.5% after it posted better-than-expected quarterly results and signaled accelerating sales in May.

-Advancing issues outnumbered decliners by a 2.19-to-1 ratio on the NYSE and by a 2.89-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.98-to-1 ratio on the NYSE and by a 2.50-to-1 ratio on the Nasdaq.

-The S&P index recorded seven new 52-week highs and no new low, while the Nasdaq recorded 20 new highs and 22 new lows.
+The S&P index recorded 16 new 52-week highs and no new low, while the Nasdaq recorded 41 new highs and 32 new lows.

 Our Standards: The Thomson Reuters Trust Principles.